BeaglePilot/beaglepilot/reports/report_victor.md

     - (* out-of-gsoc-scope *) Issue when used with MAVProxy, probably related to the fact that RCin hasn't been reviewed yet.
     - (* out-of-gsoc-scope *) Commit [3c4062a7961a70b6ec46266d265d322ac0b9dd8f](https://github.com/BeaglePilot/ardupilot/commit/3c4062a7961a70b6ec46266d265d322ac0b9dd8f) creates conflicts with the ESCs tested.
     - (* out-of-gsoc-scope *) Issue with the IMU sensor MPU6000.
 Caps need to be changed according to datasheet.
     - (* out-of-gsoc-scope *) Issue with the IMU sensor MPU9250.
 Gyros not responding.
+Seems to be a hardware issue.
     - (* out-of-gsoc-scope *) BBB spuriously shutsdown as if power button is pressed when connecting/disconnecting batteries.
 Related to http://bugs.elinux.org/issues/85.
-    - Issue with the Language in Debian "-bash: warning: setlocale: LC_ALL: cannot change locale (en_GB.utf8)"
+    - Issue with the Language in Debian "-bash: warning: setlocale: LC_ALL: cannot change locale (en_GB.utf8)".
+For now fixed with https://gist.github.com/vmayoral/44d6d9f93ac4504f711b

 - Plans for the next period (this is a list of tasks for , roll, pitch and yaw are differentthe author):
     - test that PWM fixes work
     - Test whoami of the new LSM
     - Reinstall all the ROS-ardupilot related packages in Debian.
-    - Push forward the LSM driver.
-Take into account tridge's comments https://groups.google.com/forum/#!topic/drones-discuss/tIKbvIsWg1o.
-Review the registers configuration.
+    - Look at the  lsm303d and l3gd20 drivers in the PX4Firmware tree See https://github.com/diydrones/PX4Firmware
     - Rework the 9250
     (tridge) i think we should re-work the 9250 driver to use the time based wait_for_sample(), add the dual-pole filtering and try sampling at 1KHz
     (tridge) that will raise the SPI load a lot (by factor of 5x), but should reduce the time spent in wait_for_sample()